lukesdm/geoportfolio/weighted-overlay/index.md

 *See also, [Grand Trunk's guide to hammock safety][GTSafety].*

 A region around the small, coastal city of Inverness in the Highlands is the focus of this investigation.
-The area features rolling hills, and encompasses the famous Loch Ness and the Caledonian canal as it meets the North Sea.
+The area features rolling hills, and encompasses part of the famous Loch Ness and the Caledonian canal as it meets the North Sea.
 Weighted overlay analysis is performed using the built-in tools of QGIS.

 </div>